 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

-Share North Point Parking Lot on FacebookShare North Point Parking Lot on TwitterShare North Point Parking Lot on LinkedinEmail North Point Parking Lot link
+Share North Point Revetment and Parking Lot on FacebookShare North Point Revetment and Parking Lot on TwitterShare North Point Revetment and Parking Lot on LinkedinEmail North Point Revetment and Parking Lot link

 The North Point Parking Lot serves Bradford Beach, the Northpoint Concession Stand (Moosa's), and the Lakefront.
 The pavement for the parking lot is in poor condition, and the storm sewer system has collapsed in several locations causing localized flooding during wet weather.
 Additionally, like many lakefront assets, the parking lot has experienced damage as a result of historically high Lake Michigan water levels and wave action, and the shoreline has been impacted by repeated and increasingly severe storms.